HI, FRB, what's your z: The first FRB host galaxy redshift from radio observations: Discussion

 \subsection{HI environment}

-The FRB host galaxy is not isolated, given the clear detection of a \HI\ bridge between it and the neighbour galaxy.
+The FRB host galaxy is not isolated, given the clear detection of a \HI\ bridge between it and the neighbor galaxy.
 Therefore, this would be the fifth FRB host galaxy with a sign of galaxy interaction within the \HI\ observations to date out of six published so far, akin to \cite{Michalowski2021,Kaur2022,LeeWaddell2023}.
-Owing to the higher dispersion seen in the neighbour galaxy towards the south (FRB host galaxy) side rather than the centre (Fig.~\ref{fig:momentmaps}, bottom-right panel), it is possible that the FRB host galaxy is accumulating gas from the neighbour.
+Given the presence of the \HI\ bridge and the active star formation seen in the FRB host galaxy (assuming all of the radio continuum is attributed to star formation), it is possible that the FRB host galaxy is accumulating gas from the neighbor.
 This would align with the proposed `fast FRB channel model' discussed in \cite{Michalowski2021}, where a galaxy interaction event triggers star formation, leading to the birth of massive and relatively short-lived stars that result in the creation of neutron stars or magnetars, which are popular FRB progenitor candidates.

 Additionally, at least seven other \HI\ emission detections within the same MeerKAT observation have been made within a 5~MHz block containing the FRB host galaxy \HI\ emission, identified from visual inspection and confirmed through SoFiA.
 This FRB host hence resides in a \HI-rich galaxy group.
 In cross-matching four optical galaxy group catalogues with the Arecibo Legacy Fast ALFA Survey \cite[ALFALFA;][]{Haynes2018}, \cite{Jones2020} found that ALFALFA contained a far greater number of field galaxies rather than group members, with no region of the environment parameter space explored with group galaxies as the dominant population.